Self Guided: Grand Tour Des Combins

 SWITZERLAND & ITALY / 9 NIGHTS / 10 DAYS

-This 9 night / 10 day full version of the Tour des Combins trek is an incredible opportunity to completely immerse yourself in the mountains and enjoy the natural beauty of the valleys that surround one of western Europe’s highest peaks.
+This 9 night / 10 day full version of the Grand Tour des Combins trek is an incredible opportunity to completely immerse yourself in the mountains and enjoy the natural beauty of the valleys that surround Switzerlands second highest peak.
 The Grand Combin is located in the Swiss Alps, near the border between Switzerland and Italy.
 The Grand Combin massif itself includes several peaks, with the highest being Grand Combin de Grafeneire, which stands at 4,314 meters (14,154 feet).
 The mountain is known for its massive glaciers, rugged terrain, and stunning views.

 The route crosses through two countries (Switzerland and Italy) over 10 days, traversing alongside huge glaciers, over high mountain passes, and meandering through beautiful alpine meadows.

-This trek keeps you off the beaten track away from the more popular Alpine treks, staying in fairly remote refuges and villages.
+This trek keeps you off the beaten track away from the more popular routes such as the Tour du Mont Blanc & Haute Route, staying in fairly remote refuges and villages.
 This trek is a real hidden gem!

 Not sure whether you're ready?
 No problem.
 Take our Grand Tour des Combins 'Readiness' test.